jcanelis/trackqueen/README.md

 Create a [development build](https://docs.expo.dev/develop/development-builds/create-a-build/) for iOS Simulator:

-`npx eas-cli build --profile development-simulator --platform ios`
+`npx eas-cli build --profile development-simulator --platform android`

 Run build on iOS Simulator

-`npx expo run:ios`
+`npx expo run:android`

 Create a build for a device:

-`npx eas-cli build --profile development --platform ios`
+`npx eas-cli build --profile development --platform android`

 ### Build for App Store with Expo's [EAS Build](https://docs.expo.dev/build/introduction/)

-`npx eas-cli build --platform ios`
+`npx eas-cli build --platform android`

 ## Submit to App Store

 Use Expo's [EAS Submit](https://docs.expo.dev/submit/ios/) with the command below to send a build to App Store Connect, where the app can be distributed to users with TestFlight or to the App Store.

-`npx eas-cli submit -p ios`
+`npx eas-cli submit -p android`